Chrimau/client_prototype/README.md

 ---

 ### Conclusion

-By following these steps, you’ve successfully:
+By following these steps, you have successfully:

 1. **Provisioned** an EC2 instance.
 2. **Installed** the Apache web server.
 3. **Deployed** your HTML page and assets to the server.
 4. **Configured networking** and security to allow access to your website.

 You now have a running web server on AWS EC2 serving your HTML page.
-Let me know if you need help with any additional steps or have further questions!
+I hope you found it helpful.
+Do not forget to kindly leave a star!
+Thank you!